OLI6532/Net2-bulk-add-tokens-CLI-util/README.md

 Before you begin, you will need a CSV file containing a list of the new token numbers to add.

 One way to get this is to present all new tokens to an installed reader and create a report to show all _'Invalid access events'_ at that reader.
- The utility can accept the exported CSV file this report would export.
+ The utility can accept the exported CSV file this report would produce.

 > [!WARNING]
 > Ensure the report only contains the tokens you want to add as new users by restricting the start and end time of the report.